RedisGears/RedisGears/docs/create_development_environment.md

 "3.1415926535897931"
 ```

-Notice that RedisGears **only supports pure JS libraries**, a library that has a native code or use some native JS API provided by the browser or by nodejs **will not work**.
+Notice that RedisGears **only supports pure JS libraries**, a library that has native code or uses native JS API provided by the browser or by nodejs **will not work**.

 ## Easy Build and Deploy